writethedocs/www/docs/organizer-guide/confs/welcome-wagon.rst

    * What: Schedule an unconference for any first-time attendees who missed the Meet and Greet.
 For smaller conferences, consider this event optional; if attendance in venue tours is low, then you may want to skip this and make yourself available for questions in a high-traffic area instead.
    * Where: Any unconference table.
    * When: First unconference session available on the first day of the conference.
-* Recap
+* Check-in
    * What: This event is a short meetup in the morning on the second day of the conference to check in with first-time attendees.
-   * Where: In a space where you can talk, like the unconference room.
+   * Where: Someplace visible to arriving attendees, such as near the registration desk.
    * When: The second morning of the conference, about 30 minutes before the first speech.

 What do I need to do before the conference?